HB 2829 would provide conservation funding before species become endangered

-The Oregon Zoo and its partners in conservation are asking Oregon's Congressional delegation to support the Recovering America's Wildlife Act, which would reallocate $1.3 billion in existing fee revenue to support underfunded non-game species programs.
+The Oregon Zoo and its partners in conservation are asking Oregon lawmakers to support House Bill 2829, which would allocate $17 million annually to support underfunded non-game species programs.

 In Oregon — as in most states — conservation funding largely comes from hunting and fishing license fees, and is spent on managing species that are hunted or fished.
 For most of Oregon's wildlife — nearly 90 percent of all species living here — there is no dedicated stream of support.